Lab 2: Miscellaneous Calculations

 Where:

-9 Question 7: Respiration Rate and Plant Carbon Balance (5 marks)
+Question 7: Respiration Rate and Plant Carbon Balance (5 marks)

 A plant in darkness consumes 5 mg CO₂ per hour for respiration.
 During the day, its photosynthetic rate is 15 mg CO₂ per hour.
+Assume 12 hours light and 12 hours dark.

-10 Question 8: Additive Light Intensity at Different Depths in Water (7 marks)
+Question 8: Additive Light Intensity at Different Depths in Water (10 marks)

-- Direct sunlight: 400 μmol photons m⁻² s⁻¹
+- Direct sunlight = 400 μmol photons m⁻² s⁻¹

-- Diffuse underwater light from reflections: 120 μmol photons m⁻² s⁻¹
+- Diffuse underwater reflections = 120 μmol photons m⁻² s⁻¹

 - Calculate the total photon flux density at a depth of 2 meters.